-The number of shares outstanding after the offering and the percentages of beneficial ownership after the offering are based on 143,020,313 shares of our common stock to be issued and outstanding immediately after this offering and assume an additional 4,890,000 shares that will be sold to the underwriters pursuant to their option to purchase additional shares.
-In addition, it assumes that we purchase either the Three-Year Warrants or all shares of common stock issuable to Historic TW upon the exercise of the Three-Year Warrants.
+The number of shares outstanding after the offering and the percentages of beneficial ownership after the offering are based on 148,450,313 shares of our common stock to be issued and outstanding immediately after this offering and assume an additional 4,890,000 shares that will be sold to the underwriters pursuant to their option to purchase additional shares.
+In addition, it assumes that we purchase either the Three-Year Warrants.
 The number of shares beneficially owned also gives effect to the stock split which is expected to happen immediately prior to the consummation of the offering.